 Ingestion: Aspiration hazard.
 Aspiration into the lungs may cause chemical pneumonitis, which can be fatal.
 If breathing is laboured, oxygen should be administered by qualified personnel.
-In case of accident or if you feel unwell, seek medical advice immediately (show the label where possible).
+In case of accident or if you feel unwell, seek medical advice immediately (show and delayed

 IF INHALED: If unconscious, place in recovery position and get medical attention immediately.
-Administer oxygen if available and artificial respiration if necessary.
+Administer oxygen if available and artificial respiration if

 IF SWALLOWED: Do not induce vomiting because of risk of aspiration into the lungs.
 If aspiration is suspected obtain immediate medical attention.
-If vomiting occurs spontaneously, keep head below hips to prevent aspiration into the lungs.
+If vomiting occurs spontaneously, keep head below hips to prevent aspiration into the special treatment needed